 The first day of class, I walked in to find a clutch of very serious writers gathered around a tiny woman in her eighties, a giant yellow pin emblazoned with STILL AGAINST WAR on her lapel.
 Before even asking us our names, she had us write an exquisite corpse, each of us contributing a verse as our means of introduction, giving us no time to claim writer’s block or inexperience.
 It was terrifying and utterly thrilling and, by the end of those six weeks, I had made the choice to leave publishing behind and apply for my MFA.

 So after the final class, as everyone thanked her profusely and hugged her goodbye, I nervously waited to ask her for a letter of recommendation.

 “I have one stipulation,” she said, “you have to come to my apartment and sit with me while I write it.”

 And so I found myself sitting on her couch, trying to memorize the titles on her overstuffed bookshelves (each shelf crammed double), trying to memorize every small sound she made as she read through the poems she’d ask me to bring.

 I forced myself not to read her letter until I was downstairs, safely on the street.
 I unlocked my bike and propped myself on the crossbar.
 The first sentence was five words: “Jessica Jacobs is a poet.”
-So simple, and yet having someone like Marie see me as such, grant me a title that even now I have trouble taking, meant a long ride down Lexington, shopfronts blurred by my wet eyes, repeating those five words again and again.
+So simple, and yet having Marie see me as such, grant me a title that even now I have trouble taking, meant a long ride down Lexington, shopfronts blurred by my wet eyes, repeating those five words again and again.

 Which is why when Nickole and I were looking for a title for our blog, her poems were the source I turned to.
 “Among Women” was everything we wanted: love and chances taken, a long life and a “rooted garden” and still the desire to roam.